Notice of Privacy Practices

 - source of information for public health officials charged with improving the health of the nation

-- source of data for facility planning and marketing tool with which we can assess and continually work to improve the care we render and the outcomes we achieve.
+- source of data for facility planning and marketing tools with which we can assess and continually work to improve the care we render and the outcomes we achieve.

 Understanding what is in your record and how your health information is used helps you to ensure its accuracy, better understand who, what, when, where and why others may access your health information make more informed decisions when authorizing disclosure to others.